The Burning (1981 film)

-The Burning is a 1981 American slasher film directed by Tony Maylam, and starring Brian Matthews, Leah Ayres, Brian Backer, Larry Joshua, and Lou David.
+The Burning is a 1981 slasher film directed by Tony Maylam, and starring Brian Matthews, Leah Ayres, Brian Backer, Larry Joshua, and Lou David.
 Its plot follows a summer camp caretaker who is horribly burnt from a prank gone wrong, where he seeks vengeance at a nearby summer camp years later.
+The film marks the debuts of actors Jason Alexander, Fisher Stevens, and Holly Hunter.
+The film is an international co-production between the United States and Canada.

 Based on the New York urban legend of the Cropsey maniac, the screenplay was written by Bob Weinstein and Peter Lawrence, from a story conceived by producer Harvey Weinstein, Tony Maylam, and Brad Grey.
-The film marks the debut of Jason Alexander, Fisher Stevens, and Holly Hunter.
 Rick Wakeman, of the progressive rock band Yes, composed the score.

-The Burning was theatrically released on May 8, 1981 by Filmways.
-While the film did not generate the interest nor revenue achieved by other slasher films at the time, it has since become a cult classic and received positive reappraisal from film critics.
+The Burning was theatrically released on May 8, 1981, by Filmways.
+Its critical reception was largely unfavorable, with many film critics deriding its similarities to Friday the 13th and Friday the 13th Part 2 and its graphic violence.
+However, it has since become a cult classic and received positive reappraisal from film critics.

 Plot

-One night at Camp Blackfoot, several campers pull a prank on the caretaker named Cropsy by setting a worm-riddled skull with candles in the eye sockets next to his bed.
-When the caretaker is awoken by the campers banging on his window, he gets frightened by the skull and accidentally knocks it onto his bed, starting a fire.
-The flames reach a gas tank, which ignites Cropsy and his cabin.
-He runs outside, engulfed in flames, and stumbles down into a river as the boys flee.
-Despite his horrific injuries, Cropsy survives.
+One night at Camp Blackfoot, campers play a prank on Cropsy, the alcoholic and abusive caretaker, by placing a worm-infested skull with candles in the eye sockets next to his bed.
+When they bang on his window, he is startled and accidentally knocks the skull onto his bed, starting a fire.
+The flames reach a gas tank, igniting Cropsy and the cabin.
+Engulfed in flames, he runs outside into the river as the campers flee.
+Despite severe injuries, he survives.

-Five years later, Cropsy is released from the hospital despite dealing with failed skin grafts and wears a coat and hat to hide his disfigurements.
-A prostitute lures him to her apartment, where he stabs her with scissors in a fit of rage.
-He then arms himself with a pair of garden shears and sets out to another summer camp, Camp Stonewater.
-At the camp, the counselors and campers are playing softball when Tiger, one of the campers, goes to search for the ball lost in the woods.
-She finds the ball and runs back to the game, narrowly avoiding Cropsy.

-The next morning, a camper named Alfred scares Sally as she steps out of the shower.
-Her screams bring the attention of counselors Michelle and Todd, and campers Karen and Eddy catch him.
-Michelle is furious at Alfred's actions and demands that he leaves, but Todd talks to him; he learns that Alfred has no friends and was merely pulling a prank on Sally.
-Sally's boyfriend Glazer confronts Alfred, but Todd gets him to back off, and the latter apologizes to Sally.
-Alfred spots Cropsy outside his window that night, but nobody believes him.